letientai299/playground/rust/book/readme.md

 ## 3. Common Programming Concepts

-- File name in rust can have `.`, i.e. `3.1.code.rs` is invalid name.
+- File name in rust can't have `.`, i.e. `3.1.code.rs` is invalid name.

 - [x] 3.1.
 Variables and Mutability
   - `let`: immutable var _by default_, can use `let mut` to have mutable var